RustyMods/RustyBags/RustyBags/Thunderstore/README.md

 - Bags cannot be stored inside other bags
 - Quivers only accept arrows
 - If you reduce your inventory size, you may lose stored items
+- Hover over bag to open if it does not auto-open

 ---